Modulklausur Language & Use Advanced

 Language & Use Advanced Modulklausur

-Language and Use Advanced is a bit different from Language and Use Intermediate in that LC III is a Fachdidaktik course.
+Language & Use Advanced is a bit different from Language & Use Intermediate in that LC III is a Fachdidaktik course.
 In this course you not only extend your own understanding of the grammatical system of English and develop your vocabulary, but you also think about different approaches to teaching grammar and vocabulary in school.

 Information about the exam

 The exam can be taken once a semester (there is no re-sit/Nachklausur).
 It is generally held in the afternoon of the first Wednesday after the semester teaching period finishes, but this may change due to unforeseen circumstances.
 No dictionaries are allowed.